The House has no speaker, but plenty to do. Here are 5 of the most pressing issues

 The Senate version, which passed later that month with much less drama, looks pretty different.
 Provisions include a 5.2% pay increase for military personnel and $300 million for Ukraine.

-Now Congress has to reconcile the competing versions to pass an overall package — it typically aims to do so by the end of the fiscal year, which is when funding for the military
+Now Congress has to reconcile the competing versions to pass an overall package — it typically aims to do so by the end of the fiscal year.

 The final version needs to be able to pass the Senate with 60 votes and head to Biden's desk by the end of the calendar year.